xmy314/Mech325-Deus-Ex-Machina/readme.md

 Good Luck in MECH 325.

 # For those who want to help
+General:
+- [ ] Refactor code to deal with iteration more effectively.

 DX:
 - [ ] Refactor code out of the 1700 line file.